 - Something the user IS (e.g. biometrics)

-PSD2 has the potential to have a sensible impact on the payments sector as a whole.
-By advancing open banking across Europe, it is likely to create an environment where banking as we know it might change drastically.
+PSD2 has had a sensible impact on the payments sector as a whole.
+By advancing open banking across Europe, it is creating an environment where banking as we know it is beginning to change drastically.
 According to a PwC study, 2 out of 3 European banks intend to use PSD2 to change their strategy, with the majority of European banking executives saying that PSD2 will impact all of their core banking operations.

 RISING COMPLIANCE COSTS